zulip/zulip/docs/overview/gsoc-ideas.md

 online.

 ## Project ideas

+**Note**: This project ideas list has not been updated for the 2020 season, so many of the specific projects discussed here may have been completed.
+They still provide a useful sense of the range of areas where active work on Zulip is happening.

 These are the seeds of ideas; you will need to do research on the Zulip codebase, read issues on GitHub, and talk with developers to put